Jean-005/Cinemavericks_back-end/README.md

 | id          | Unique identifier                                    | SERIAL       | numbers >= 1                      |
 | movielist_id | ID referencing movie list in Movie Lists table     | INT          | Foreign Key (MovieList.id)      |
 | movie_id    | ID referencing movie in Movie table                  | INT          | Foreign Key (Movie.id)            |

-## EXTENSION:
-- Movie has a duration property
-- User can filter movie search by duration

-- Give movies an average rating property
-- Filter movies by average rating
-- Round average rating to 2dp

-- Edit a user’s information
-- User can set lists to private or public
-- Display lists containing a specific film

-- Automatically add current date to review (refactor to LocalDateTime)
-- List reviews by most recent

-- Allow movies to have multiple genres
-- Allow users to leave comments and likes on reviews